jorgecarleitao/public-contracts/README.md

 ## Documentation

-The API for accessing the database is [fully documented](http://contratos.publicos.pt/static/html/index.html);
+The API for accessing the database is [fully documented](http://public-contracts.readthedocs.org/en/latest/).
-we are working on documenting the website for contributors.

 ## Pre-requisites and installation